Contents

 A real scenario.

 You put an AI Agent in charge of code review.
 Day one goes well.
 Day two you ask it to continue, and it forgets yesterday’s review criteria, starts applying a different logic.
 Day three it deletes code from a PR because it “looked unused.”
+Day four you find it quietly modified config.yaml—nobody asked it to.
 A week later you have inconsistent code styles, a broken test suite, and an Agent that went off the rails for reasons nobody can explain.

 You start suspecting the model isn’t strong enough.
 Switch to a stronger model.
 Same problems repeat.